Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \subsection{$\epsilon-\chi$ Tradeoff in the AWGN Channel}

-In this subsection, we will take AWGN as an example to characterize the $\epsilon-\chi$ tradeoff through an inequality. \RV{The} AWGN channel model is widely used in wired communications and satellite communications.
-With the rapid development of deep learning technology, the communication between processing units, \RV{which usually belongs to wired communication}, \RV{has} also raised much attention from both academia and industry.
-Thus, characterizing the performance limit of the AWGN channel in the FBL regime is important.
-Different from the discussion in Subsections III-A, III-B, and III-C, we do not use the assumptions shown in Theorem 1 in this subsection.
+In this subsection, we will take AWGN as an example to characterize the $\epsilon-\chi$ tradeoff through an inequality.
+The AWGN channel model is widely employed in wired communications and satellite communications.
+With the rapid development of deep learning technologies, communication between processing units, which usually belongs to wired communication, has also raised much attention from both academia and industry.
+Therefore, characterizing the performance limits of the AWGN channel in the FBL regime is important.
+Different from the discussion in Subsections III-A, III-B, and III-C, we will not adopt the assumptions presented in Theorem 1 in this subsection.

-For the AWGN channel, the DVP is equivalent to QVP since the service rate is fixed \RV{given} $N$, $\epsilon$, and $\gamma$.
-Thus, we can choose to use QVP to represent the delay performance of the communication system in the AWGN channel.
+For the AWGN channel, the DVP is equivalent to QVP since the service rate is fixed given $N$, $\epsilon$, and $\gamma$.
+Therefore, we can choose to use QVP representing the delay performance of the communication system in the AWGN channel.
 Similarly, we use $\epsilon$ to evaluate the reliability of the system.
-Based on the above considerations, we obtain the $\epsilon-\chi$ tradeoff in an inequality in Corollary 3.
+Based on these considerations, we derive the $\epsilon-\chi$ tradeoff as an inequality in Corollary 3.
 With some abuse of notations, we let $C=\log_2(1+\gamma)$ and $V=\log_2^2e \left(1-\frac{1}{(1+\gamma)^2}\right)$ in Corollary 3.